priyanshu-saurabh/Sigma-Delta-ADC/README.md

-# Project - 1
-Sigma-Delta Modulator for High-Resolution ADC
+# Low-Power ΣΔ ADC for Precision Signal Acquisition in 90 nm CMOS